zachbateman/easy_gui/README.md

 # easy_gui

 easy_gui is a high-level Python library designed to simplify the process of creating GUI applications by wrapping tkinter.
-Solving problems is tricky enough... using our solutions should be easy!
+Solving problems is tricky enough... using our solutions should be EASY!

 # Quickstart